 GT Securities acted as the broker-dealer in the sale of the custom lighting manufacturer to a strategic acquirer.

-GT Securities advised NuORDER, a Los Angeles-based startup that aims to bring the wholesale fashion business online, through a $3,000,000 million investment round led by Upfrobnt Ventures, with Greycroft, Aileen Lee, David Tisch, Creative Artists Agency, Brian Spaly, Mortimer Singer and Rachel Zoe participating in the round.
+GT Securities advised NuORDER, a Los Angeles-based startup that aims to bring the wholesale fashion business online, through a $3,000,000 million investment round led by Upfront Ventures, with Greycroft, Aileen Lee, David Tisch, Creative Artists Agency, Brian Spaly, Mortimer Singer and Rachel Zoe participating in the round.

 GT Securities advised Ometric, a Sequoia Capital backed industrial process analytical technology company, through their sale to Halliburton (NYSE:HAL) for an eight figure sum.

 Through its affiliate network, GT Securities advised Planet Fitness, through its acquisition by private equity firms Exaltare Capital Partners LLC and Brightwood Capital Advisors LLC.

 GT Securities advised Premier Funeral Management Group – an Indiana – based owner and operator of independently owned funeral homes – through its first round of institutional capital with Kansas based private equity firm Great Range Capital.